micwik/ArnLib/doc/Description.md

 Discover remote    {#gen_discoverRemote}
 ---------------
-_Arn Discover Remote_ is the highest level support for advertising and discovering services on an local network.
-Its implementation is based on _Arn Discover_.
+_ARN Discover Remote_ is the highest level support for advertising and discovering services on a local network.
+Its implementation is based on _ARN Discover_.
 The added functionality is to have a remote control for both advertising an ArnServer and multiple ArnClient connections.
-The remote control is done via _Arn Data Objects_ in [local path](#gen_localPath) "Sys/Discover/".
+The remote control is done via _ARN Data Objects_ in [local path](#gen_localPath) "Sys/Discover/".

-_Arn Discover Remote_ has one main class, ArnDiscoverRemote which act as a central point.
+_ARN Discover Remote_ has one main class, ArnDiscoverRemote which act as a central point.
 The ArnDiscoverRemote class also takes an ArnServer and advertises it as a _service_.
 For remote control the _service name_ is available at [local path](#gen_localPath) "Sys/Discover/This/Service/value".